Virtual machine automation in macOS

 Technical writer, technology, and tech

+How does my browser know that my computer is in dark mode?
 I explored SCSS, @media queries, User-Agent Client Hints, Hugo shortcodes, and responsive HTML in my most recent post.

 I eulogized the Touch Bar and wrote a tutorial about programming Photo Booth for Touch Bar.